zaher-neon/vencord-userplugins/README.md

 Hides the "Activity" section from the server members list in Discord, including any activity cards like playing games, listening to music, or streaming.

 ### 🎩 [**QuestComplete (Beta)**](https://github.com/zaher-neon/vc-questComplete)
 QuestComplete is a Vencord plugin that adds a “Spoof” button to the Quests tab in Discord, allowing you to complete quests without having to install or launch games/apps manually.
+Spoofing code adapted from [this gist](https://gist.github.com/aamiaa/204cd9d42013ded9faf646fae7f89fbb) by [aamiaa](https://gist.github.com/aamiaa).

 ## Installation Guide